 Where can I go for more detailed information?

-Visit Greenland will publish an “Ultimate Guide to the Arctic Circle Trail” in January 2019.
-This will be the most comprehensive web page on hiking the Arctic Circle Trail, with loads of practical information on preparing for the hike, how to get the most out of the hike, and what to do after the hike.
+Destination Arctic Circle’s Official Arctic Circle Trail website and Visit Greenland’s Arctic Circle Trail: the go-to guide is the most comprehensive web page on hiking the Arctic Circle Trail.
+It has loads of practical information on preparing for the hike, how to get the most out of the hike, and what to do after the hike.

 I know this because I wrote a lot of it 😉

 Should I budget time at either end to explore?

 Unfortunately, I only ended up with one day in Kangerlussuaq thanks to flight schedule changes, but I spent 9 days in Sisimiut and never ran out of things to do!

 I had an absolutely brilliant time in Greenland’s second largest town (population 5,500), and even had the classic Sisimiut experience of being stranded for an extra day due to bad weather grounding the flights 😀 That meant I ended up missing out on seeing my absolute favourite band, Nanook, play at the Taseralik Cultural Center by only 12 hours! 😞😭